MICKAI®ArticlesSovereign AI for BNPL and Neobank…

 Why the timing matters

 Mickai is built and LIVE, and we are building to scale from a UK base with Birmingham manufacturing secured.
-The estate behind it is 104 filed UK patent applications with roughly 2,340 claims, inventor Micky Irons, held by Mickai LTD. Filed, not granted, which gives priority and a prior-art position while the category forms.
+The estate behind it is 104 filed UK patent applications with 2,340 claims, inventor Micky Irons, held by Mickai LTD. Filed, not granted, which gives priority and a prior-art position while the category forms.
 As a dated third-party momentum signal, Micky Irons was ranked number four on Crunchbase as verified in June 2026, with the company placed in the top one to two percent globally.

 I want to be clear about the posture.
 Mickai is an ally to the wider AI ecosystem, not a challenger trying to unseat anyone.
 The thesis is that regulated firms need to own and run their AI, and that the same substrate serves two buyers: the operator who deploys it and the strategic buyer who would want to own a category defined around sovereign, provable AI decisioning.